candidtim/extmake/README.md

 ### Eject

 At any time you can stop using ExtMake.
-Ejecting will resolve all includes and generate a single complete Makefile with all included instruction embedded into
+Ejecting will resolve all includes and generate a single complete Makefile with all included content embedded into it:
-it:

     extmake-edit eject [--file FILE]